-I’m the mother of two teenaged boys.
+I’m the mother of two boys.
 There’s rarely a day that goes by that you don’t hear me saying, “enough with the phone!”
-That’s especially true when we’re on a camping trip.
+That’s especially true when we’re on a hike or camping trip.
 But then it dawned on me: why not use the phone to encourage my kids’ exploration.
-These six apps will not only get your kids motivated for your next family hike, they may even teach them something.
+These eight apps will not only get your kids motivated for your next family outing, they may even teach them something.
 Shhhh… they don’t need to know that part!

-When I was in seventh grade, my biology teacher, Mrs. Oakes, assigned a leaf collection project.
+When I was in seventh grade, my biology teacher assigned a leaf collection project.
 To this day, I can correctly identify various species of maple trees - Red, Sugar, Silver, Norway, and Japanese - plus a heck of a lot more.
 My kids?
 Not so much.
 Enter Leafsnap (iPhone only), an app that uses visual recognition software to help identify species from leaf photographs.
 The app doesn’t work on the fly; you need to collect the leaf and then take a photo of it later against a white background.
-And while the current collection only includes trees found in the northeastern United States and Canada, it continues to grow; plus there’s enough overlap to make it useful in other regions.
-My kids’ favorite feature is the games which challenge you to correctly identify leaves, flowers, and fruits against a ticking clock.
+And while the current collection only includes trees found in the northeastern United States and Canada, it continues to grow, plus there’s enough overlap to make it useful in other regions.
+My kids like the games which challenge you to correctly identify leaves, flowers, and fruits against a ticking clock.
 They may be the only games where I can beat my boys, at least for the moment.
-Thanks, Mrs. Oakes!

-Developed by the Cornell Lab of Ornithology, Merlin Bird ID (iPhone, Android) answers the question, “what kind of bird is that?”
+Developed by the Cornell Lab of Ornithology, Merlin Bird ID (iPhone, Android) answers the question, “What kind of bird is that?”
 You start by downloading a bird pack for your region.
 Then your child answers five simple questions about the bird that he saw.
 Like magic, Merlin reveals a list of birds that best match the description.
 Your kid can then delve deeper by reading facts and even listening to the bird’s call.
-If your child really gets into birding, try the free Audubon Bird Guide: North America app (iPhone, Android) which allows him to track his sightings and add photos.

 KidTripster Tip: Start with the Moon as your first target.